Best Pet Insurance in Hawaii: Top Companies & Plans (2022 Review)

 - Waimano Valley – Waimalu

-Kalihi Pet Clinic – offers affordable veterinary services to pets on a first-come-first-served basis
+- Kalihi Pet Clinic: This pet clinic offers affordable care and veterinary services on a first-come, first-serve basis.

 - Poi Dogs & Popoki: This clinic offers Hawaiian residents low-cost mobile spay and neuter services.
 It also provides low-cost wellness services.

 The 365 Pet Insurance research team looks at all pet insurance policies and comes up with our reviews based on coverage, plan options, cost, reputation, customer service, and species eligibility.
 We’ve also created a rating system to score pet insurance brands.